When to say yes—and how to say no—if family members turn to you for financial support

 9am - 9pm Eastern, Monday - Friday

 This material does not take into account your particular investment objectives, financial situations or needs and is not intended as a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, or strategy.
-Before acting on any information in this material, you should consider whether it is suitable for your particular circumstances and, if necessary, seek professional advice.
+Before acting on any information in this material, you should consider whether it is in your best interest based on for your particular circumstances and, if necessary, seek professional advice.
 Any opinions expressed herein are given in good faith, are subject to change without notice, and are only correct as of the stated date of their issue.